Brumdail/ErenshorQoL/README.md

 - `/allgrps` - List group data.

 ### Changelog:
+- 2025-04-21 - Defaulting AutoSendPet and AutoAttack off when the mod loads due to conflicts with the game patch auto-attack changes.
+Removed unimplemented "Enable AutoLooting into the Bank" config option.
 - 2025-04-19 - AutoSendPet and AutoAttack will no longer activate on rocks or invulnerable NPCs.
 - 2025-04-18 - Added /forge command, added SendPetOnAggro, AttackOnAggro, and fixed some bugs.
 AutoSendPet and AutoAttack will only activate on hostile targets.
 - 2025-04-17 - Improved performance.
 Removed unused config option.